iofly/electest/README.md

 # electest
-Tooling about on the elec platform
+Tooling about on the electron platform.
+No real aim except to lear how the platform works.